Morris Brown

 Morris Brown (January 8, 1770 – May 9, 1849) was one of the founders of the African Methodist Episcopal Church, and its second presiding bishop.
 He founded Emanuel AME Church in his native Charleston, South Carolina.
 It was implicated in the slave uprising planned by Denmark Vesey, also of this church, and after that was suppressed, Brown was imprisoned for nearly a year.
 He was never convicted of a crime.

 After his release, he took his family to Philadelphia, Pennsylvania, where he worked closely with Bishop Richard Allen on expanding the church.
 After Allen's death, Brown was selected as the second bishop of the AME denomination.
 He planted new congregations and established conferences of AME churches in the American Midwest and Ontario, Canada.
 He also mentored rising AME leaders such as the Rev. Daniel Payne, and encouraged formal education for new preachers and pastors.

 Early and family life

 Born on either January 8 or February 13, 1770 to parents who were free people of color in Charleston, South Carolina, Brown received no formal education.
 This was typical for many common people in those years before public schools were founded, and he was taught skills at home.
-He and his family were successful and considered part of the city's free African-American elite.
+He and his family were successful and considered part of the city's free Black American elite.
 Its large black population was mostly enslaved in the antebellum years.

 Brown became a skilled shoemaker.
 After a religious experience in the Methodist Church, he received a license to preach.
 In this period, the Methodist and Baptist churches had evangelized to both free and enslaved African Americans.
 They allowed them to be preachers and members, but the church congregations usually required the people of color to sit in segregated sections.

 Brown married Maria, and they ultimately had six children.